Altinn/altinn-studio-docs/content/app/development/ux/components/_component-template/_index.en.md

 title: Component Template
 linktitle: Component
 description: Brief description of what the component does
-schemaname: Checkboxes # Component schema name used to autogenerate list of properies from json schema
+schemaname: Image # Component schema name used to autogenerate list of properies from json schema
 hidden: true # Remove when creating new component page from template
 weight: 10
+---

+{{% component-props %}}

 ---

 **For an example, see [CheckboxExample](../_checkboxexample/).**